deepin-community/libmath-bigint-perl/README.md

 # SUPPORT AND DOCUMENTATION

-After installing, you can find documentation for these modules with the perldoc command.
+After installing, you can find documentation for these modules with the perldoc command:

     perldoc Math::BigInt
     perldoc Math::BigFloat
+    perldoc Math::BigRat

-You can find documentation for this module with the perldoc command.
+You can find documentation for the backend libraries with the following
+commands:

+    perldoc Math::BigInt::Lib
-    perldoc Math::BigInt
+    perldoc Math::BigInt::Calc

 You can also look for information at: